Hydrogen embrittlement: Testing

 Most analytical methods for hydrogen embrittlement involve evaluating the effects of (1) internal hydrogen from production and/or (2) external sources of hydrogen such as cathodic protection.
-For steels, it is important to test specimens in the lab that are at least as hard (or harder) than the final parts will be.
+For steels, it is important to test specimens in the lab that are at least as hard (or harder) as the final parts will be.
 Ideally, specimens should be made of the final material or the nearest possible representative, as fabrication can have a profound impact on resistance to hydrogen-assisted cracking.

 There are numerous ASTM standards for testing for hydrogen embrittlement: